Search for work experience

 Volunteering is a great way to make a difference.
 As a volunteer, you have lots of flexibility, enabling you to work-shadow, observe and contribute to worthy causes.
 Charities and not-for profit organisations are usually looking for volunteers all year round, enabling you to develop transferable skills and leadership capabilities.

-These sources are from Prospects.ac.uk.
-For more information, visit the Prospects website on volunteering
+2. These sources are from Prospects.ac.uk.
+For more information, visit the Prospects website on UK volunteering

-You can also approach specific organisations direct, taking a speculative approach.
-For more information on speculative applications and preparation visit our page on Speculative application preparation
+2. You can also approach specific organisations direct, taking a speculative approach.
+For more information on speculative applications and preparation, visit our page on Speculative application preparation

-Where can I find opportunities for volunteering abroad?
+Where can I find opportunities for volunteering outside of the UK?

 Volunteering abroad provides a very different experience, travelling to another country which you may not have visited before.
-What you decide to do, could be related to education, equality, the environment, conservation and more – aligned to the UN’s sustainable goals.
+Your experience could be related to education, equality, the environment, law, conservation and more – aligned to the UN’s sustainable goals.
 Become more culturally and globally aware, developing competencies in perhaps other languages.

-Careers Connect also advertises volunteering aboard opportunities.
+Careers Connect also advertises international opportunities.
 You will need to log in.

-There are a number of organisations that offer overseas volunteering opportunities.
-As the quality varies (and the fees) your attention is required to research and delve into the detail.
-The Government website offers advice on Gap years, volunteering overseas and adventure travelling - GOV.UK.
-The site recommends you seek foreign travel advice.
+There are a variety of organisations that offer overseas volunteering opportunities.
+There are usually fees / payment required.
+Your attention is required to research and delve into the detail to assess your budget, and due diligence.
+The Government website offers quality advice on Gap years, volunteering overseas and adventure travelling - GOV.UK.
+You should also seek foreign travel advice before travelling abroad.
+Third party organisations that are advertised via the Go Global team have been approved by the University.

 Where can I find part-time opportunities to fit around my studies?

-Part time work not only provides you with a wage, but can be taken to fit around your studies and other commitments.
-It provides the practical skills such as time-management; customer service skills/relationship building; IT; enthusiasm and reliability.
-Part time work is often found in the hospitality; health; retail and transport/warehousing sectors, and can be seasonal, offering casual work.
+Part time work not only provides you with a wage.
+Recruiters value students who have part time work for their valuable transferable skills, such as time-management, customer service, communication, teamwork and reliability.
+Part time work is often found in the hospitality, health, retail and transport/warehousing sectors, and can also be seasonal.

 Important information for international students - working on a student visa

-International students who are on a visa must ensure their visa regulations permits them to undertake the internship they are applying to or scheduled to undertake.
+International students who are on a visa must ensure their visa regulations permits them to undertake the work experience they are applying to or scheduled to undertake.

 It is the responsibility of applicants on a visa to ensure they comply with their visa requirements and do not exceed the maximum hours they are permitted to work in the UK.